linrunner/tlp-doc/faq/battery.rst

 of TLP is to write the threshold values into the corresponding control registers of the EC using a hardware specific kernel driver.

-The process is as follows:
+The charging process is determined by the charge thresholds:

 .. include:: ../include/charge-threshold-effect.rst